• Skip to primary navigation

 1 to 2 ounce butter

 • Add more butter to the frying pan, then saute the leeks and mushrooms for a few minutes until the leeks are softened and the mushrooms have released all their moisture.
-If you are using leftover chicken, add the garlic with the leeks and onions.
+If you are using leftover chicken, add the garlic with the leeks and mushrooms.

 1 teaspoon garlic paste